danielabar/meblog/src/markdown/gatsby5-distinct-query.md

 and promote overall wellness...
 ```

-Now you'd like to get a list of all the categories, perhaps to generate a list of category tags that readers could click on to view articles for that category.
+Now we would like to get a list of all the categories, perhaps to generate a list of category tags that readers could click on to view articles for that category.

 ## Solution